PrasetyoWibowoo/ChatApp/README.md

 - Railway blocks SMTP ports (587/465) on free tier
 - Solution: Use Resend HTTP API instead
 - Set `RESEND_API_KEY` in Railway environment variables
+- **Resend free tier**: Can only send to your registered email unless you verify a domain

 ## 🤝 Contributing